Osborne House: Royal retreat

+During the restoration of Windsor Castle following the 1992 fire, the vase and its marble pedestal were returned to Windsor and placed against the north window of the State Dining Room.
+The mosaic table remains in the billiard room at Osborne House as part of the Royal Collection.

+The Billiard Room, Queen's Dining Room, and the Drawing Room on the ground floor all express grandeur.

 In marked contrast is the more homely and unassuming décor of the royal apartments on the first floor.
-These include the Prince's Dressing Room, the Queen's Sitting Room, the Queen's Bedroom, and the children's nurseries.
-Intended for private, domestic use, these rooms were made as comfortable as possible.
+They include the Prince's Dressing Room, the Queen's Sitting Room, the Queen's Bedroom, and the children's nurseries.
+Intended for private, domestic use, the rooms were made as comfortable as possible.
 Both Queen Victoria and Prince Albert were determined to bring up their children in a natural and loving environment.
-They allowed the royal children to visit their parents' bedrooms frequently, at a time when children of aristocrats often lived at a remove from their parents in nurseries, joining them occasionally in public rooms, rather than in shared intimate spaces.
+They allowed the royal children to visit their parents' bedrooms frequently, at a time when children of aristocrats often lived removed from their parents in nurseries, only joining them occasionally in public rooms, rather than in shared intimate spaces.

-The main wing was added later: it contains the household accommodation and council and audience chambers, as well as a suite for Victoria's mother.
-The final addition to the house was a wing built between 1890 and 1891.
-This wing was designed by John Lockwood Kipling, father of the poet Rudyard Kipling.
-On the ground floor, it includes the famous Durbar Room, named after an anglicised version of the Hindi word durbar, meaning court.
-The Durbar Room was built for state functions; it was decorated by Bhai Ram Singh in an elaborate and intricate style, and has a carpet from Agra.
+The main wing was added later.
+It contains the household accommodation and council and audience chambers, as well as a suite for Victoria's mother.
+The final addition to the house was a wing, built between 1890 and 1891, designed by John Lockwood Kipling, father of the poet Rudyard Kipling.
+The ground floor includes the famous Durbar Room, named after an Anglicised version of the Hindi word durbar, meaning court.
+The Durbar Room was built for state functions.
+It was decorated by Bhai Ram Singh in an elaborate and intricate style, and has a carpet from Agra.
 It now holds gifts Queen Victoria received on her Golden and Diamond jubilees.
-These include engraved silver and copper vases, Indian armour, and a model of an Indian palace.
+They include engraved silver and copper vases, Indian armour, and a model of an Indian palace.
 The first floor of the new wing was for the sole use of Princess Beatrice and her family.
 Beatrice was the Queen's youngest daughter, and she lived near Victoria during her life.

 Osborne House expresses numerous associations with the British Raj and India, housing a collection of paintings of Indian persons and scenes, painted at Queen Victoria's request by Rudolf Swoboda.
-These include depictions of Indians resident or visiting Britain in the 19th century, and scenes painted in India when Swoboda traveled there to create such works.
+These include depictions of Indians resident or visiting Britain in the 19th century, and scenes painted in India when Swoboda travelled there to create such works.